 - To develop the ability to handle and evaluate different types and sources of information whilst appreciating that people have different views of, and attitudes to, the world, its environments and its issues

 - Finally, we strive to teach Geography as a contemporary and dynamic subject.
 We look for pupils to apply their learning not only in the classroom but also in the real world through a range of fieldwork.
 This ranges from examining topics such as ‘Climate change’, ‘Urban Branding’ and ‘Sustainable Development’.
 We explore crucial questions about the sort of future society that we wish to create, making it extremely relevant for today’s pupils

 Fieldwork remains central to our teaching and is a vital element in the teaching of Geography, throughout Hampton School.
-This includes day trips to the South Downs and Kew Gardens for our younger geographers and a residential stay in Sorrento, Southern Italy for Third Years.
+This includes day trips to the South Downs and Kew Gardens for our younger geographers and a residential stay in Sicily for Third Year pupils.
 Our IGCSE cohort take a number of trips during their studies including a trip to Seaford, East Sussex in the Fourth Year and the London Docklands in the Fifth Year.
-Iceland is the destination for our biennial GCSE trip and our Sixth Form students spend five days in Slapton, Devon as part of their A Level course.
+Iceland is the destination for our biennial GCSE trip and our Sixth Form pupils spend five days in Slapton, Devon as part of their A Level course.
 Additionally, we have organised Sixth Form trips to destinations such as Uganda and Costa Rica.